 The personal fit part of the consulting interview is as important as the case study part

-Consulting is a people's business and the interviewer's objective is to determine whether you would be a right fit at the firm
+Consulting is a people's business and the interviewer's objective is to determine whether you would be a right fit for the firm

 The importance of ‘Fit interviews’ is usually underestimated because of the much-feared case interview.
 Although the fit portion generally only requires 10-15 minutes during the real interview process, it requires deep thinking from the interviewee's perspective and therefore needs meticulous preparation.
 The schematic below shows the flow of the consulting interview process.

 To be successful during the interview, you have to understand the thinking and the evaluation process of the interviewer.

 Typically, the interviewer has three primary questions in mind:

 1. Would the interviewer like to work with you 12 hours a day on a project - sympathy